of Endor, the Imperial Remnant

 - The absolute standout is the gas mining platform.
 Apart from the hangar and inside of the command tower, there is no part of the level where you and/or your enemies are not near a lethal drop.
-If you have Level 3 Force Grip (which is very doable) or are prone to using the Level 2 Push you're guaranteed to have, this will be your favorite level in the game.
+If you have Level 3 Force Grip, or are prone to using the Level 2 Push you're guaranteed to have, this will be your favorite level in the game.

 - Not to mention the conveyor belt ride in the penultimate level of the same game, where you have to follow a block of iron as it's being reshaped by various very large crushing devices, one of which even has spikes that come together above it for what appears to be the sole purpose of deliberately maiming anyone who gets trapped there.

-- Mêlée à Trois: In the Dark Side finale, both the Sith and the Jedi will be gunning for you while fighting each other.
+- In the dark side finale, both the Disciples of Ragnos and the Jedi will be gunning for you while fighting each other.
 There are also a lot more Jedi around than on the light side path, where they are your allies.

-- Mythology Gag: While searching for a droid, Jaden comes across another droid and says "This is not the droid we're looking for".
+- While searching for a droid, Jaden comes across another droid and says "This is not the droid we're looking for".

 - No-Gear Level: There is a mission where Jaden's lightsaber is stolen by an Imperial officer at the very beginning, forcing him/her to fight through the level with nothing except Force Powers and any weapons he/she could get off killed stormtroopers.

 - How Jaden built his/her first lightsaber unaided is never explained in-game.
 During the intro, Rosh asks him/her how s/he achieved it, and Jaden happily starts relating the tale, but he/she is cut off by the shuttle being shut down before he/she can finish the first sentence.